 Banking, Money and Taxes in Puerto Rico

-Puerto Rico is a cash-based society, and therefore the banking system are not of the highest standard.
+Dealing with banking, money and taxes in Puerto Rico is no simple matter.
 Expats may find that things don't run as smoothly on the island, so it is recommended to approach banking with a bit of patience and perseverance.

 Money in Puerto Rico

-As a territory of the United States, Puerto Rico uses the United States Dollar ($) divided into 100 cents, as its official currency.
+As a territory of the United States, Puerto Rico's currency is the United States Dollar (USD) subdivided into 100 cents.

 Banking in Puerto Rico